Archive for December 2006

 Inland Empire, David Lynch, and the MySpace Pages of the Dead

-Just saw Inland Empire, and of course have no idea what I just watched.
+Just saw Inland Empire, and of course, well, so.
 So.
 Mulholland Drive was, relatively speaking, a controlled and linear masterpiece.
 It gave you two-thirds of partially plausible narrative before clamping down with the mindfuck.
 This new one just takes the mindfuck and smears it all over the story from almost the first digital frame on.
 But the set pieces that follow are virtuoso.
 Lynch, as you know, didn’t even write a script, he just filmed whatever came to him.
-It’s tagline is “A Woman in Trouble”—that’s not a storyline, that’s a theme to riff on.
+Its tagline is “A Woman in Trouble”—that’s not a storyline, that’s a theme to riff on.
 Talking it over with John afterwards, we agreed the movie was one long cinematic jam session.

 But IE does have its own impenetrable logic.
 Laura Dern opens a door near the end and everything somehow clicks in spite of itself.
 Of course the bunnies are in that room, you find yourself thinking after being spun in circles for three hours.
 But then there are no bunnies in the room.
 That’s because they live in another dimension!
 The best Lynch-logic moment was the neighbor’s cameo, walking out from behind the tree with a red light bulb in his mouth.
 Lynch, helpfully, cues a flashback to the blinking red lamp from forty-five minutes earlier.
 Yes, it all makes sense now.